 Finally we were able to offer the marginata and the hirsuta primula that bloom at least twice in a season.
 These tiny beauties are an absolute must for your rock gardens.
 We've potted up another group for next year but you do have to get here early.
-With over 20 varieties, I'm sure we have something on your must have list.
 Pictured Primula florindae

 To see all of the Primula we grow, click here.

 They are right when they say it is the bluest colored flower available.
 Most blues are lavender or muddy but not these splendid specimens.
 And they love Alaskan gardens.
 This year the question was Theyve outgrown their allotted spots with over 50 blooms.
 What do we do??.
 We should all have this problem-right?

 Photo courtesy of Brenda's Garden by Design.

 To see all of the Meconopsis we grow, click here.